nautobot/nautobot/docs/models/dcim/rack.md

 The rack model represents a physical two- or four-post equipment rack in which devices can be installed.
 Each rack must be assigned to a site, and may optionally be assigned to a rack group and/or tenant.
 Racks can also be organized by user-defined functional roles.

-Rack height is measured in *rack units* (U); racks are commonly between 42U and 48U tall, but NetBox allows you to define racks of arbitrary height.
+Rack height is measured in *rack units* (U); racks are commonly between 42U and 48U tall, but Nautobot allows you to define racks of arbitrary height.
 A toggle is provided to indicate whether rack units are in ascending (from the ground up) or descending order.

 Each rack is assigned a name and (optionally) a separate facility ID.
 This is helpful when leasing space in a data center your organization does not own: The facility will often assign a seemingly arbitrary ID to a rack (for example, "M204.313") whereas internally you refer to is simply as "R113."
 A unique serial number and asset tag may also be associated with each rack.